-- a) No placard was displayed on the building however we recommend that the current placard status of the building be Green 2. - b) We consider that barriers around the building are not necessary.
+- a) No placard was found on the building.
+If a placard had been issued for the building it would have likely to have been green 1.
+We recommend that this placard status remains for this building. - b) We consider that barriers around the building are not necessary.